launchfort/flock/README.md

 ## Command line usage

 ```
-flock {command} [lastId] [arguments]
+Usage: flock [options] [command]

+Options:

+  -v, --version                     output the version number
+  -h, --help                        output usage information

 Commands:
-create {migrations/filename.js}
-migrate [lastId]
-rollback [lastId]
-latest

-Arguments:
---options file.json
---help
+  create [options]                  Create a database migration
+  migrate [options] [migrationId]   Run all migrations, or up to a specific migration
+  rollback [options] [migrationId]  Rollback the last ran migration, all migrations, or down to a specific migration
 ```

-*NOTE: The supported options in the options file will be determined by the plugin that is used (currently hardcoded to the `pg` plugin).*

 ### create

-The `create` command will create a new migration file in the specified location.
+The `create` command will create a new migration file in the designated migration directory.

-Example:
+By default the migration file will be given an identifying name based on the migration type selected and the table being migrated.
+The name of the migration file will automatically be sequentially named for you.
+However, you may decide to rename the file.

 ```
-flock create migrations/first-migration.js
+Usage: create [options]

+Create a database migration

+Options:

+  --require   Module ID of a module to require before writing module file
+  -h, --help  output usage information
 ```

 ### migrate

-The `migrate` command will migrate all migrations in the `./migrations` directory (or whatever directory specifed in the options file).
+The `migrate` command will migrate all migrations in the specified migration directory.

-*NOTE: Migrations will be sorted based on their basename without extension before they are migrated.*

-Example:
+A migrationId is the basename of a migration file without it's `.js` extension.

 ```
-flock migrate
+Usage: migrate [options] [migrationId]

+Run all migrations, or up to a specific migration

+Options:

+  --require   Module ID of a module to require before migrating
+  --list      Display list of migrations to pick from
+  -h, --help  output usage information
 ```

 Optionally a migration ID can be specified indicating what migration should be